nukopian/DBIx-Squirrel/README.md

 # DESCRIPTION

-The `DBIx::Squirrel` package extends the `DBI`, by providing a few extra conveniences that are subtle and additive in nature, and, hopefully, quite useful.
+The `DBIx::Squirrel` package extends the `DBI` by providing a few extra conveniences that are subtle and additive in nature, and, hopefully, quite useful.